ember-learn/ember-blog/source/2019-12-13-the-ember-times-issue-128.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
-Check out the new accessible controls for ember-sortable 🎛️, a new testing codemod from Freshworks 🎉,
+Check out the new accessible controls for ember-sortable 🎛️, a new testing codemod from Freshworks 🎉, updates for the Octane/Classic Ember Cheat Sheet 🎮,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 READMORE